 If the first scent is one of mold, mildew, dirt or must – it will be the first comment that comes out of their mouth when they leave the property, versus a home that they walk into with an inviting smell – their first comment when they leave will be about how delightful the ambiance of the home was.

 When staging an open house, plan on using just one simple fragrance instead of a mix.
 In 2013 a study was done that found shoppers in a home décor store spent over 30% more when they shopped in an environment scented with a single fresh smell of oranges instead of a blend.

-Below are a few scents that are inviting and easy-to-use for an open house or home showing during the fall and winter months.
+Below are a few scents that are inviting and easy-to-use for an open house to entice home buyers or home shows during the fall and winter months.
 Not to mention they could actually help with the potential sale when someone is looking to buy a home.

 8 Smells That Create an Enticing – “I want to Buy Attitude” During an Open House

 - Cinnamon – an appeasing smell that almost everyone enjoys during the fall and winter months.
 Think about sticking a cinnamon scented broom in a corner, or putting scented pine cones on the mantle.
 Either of these options are inexpensive and long-lasting, one broom or set of pine cones could get you through several showings during a couple of months time.

 - Pine, cedar or balsam fir – may be just right for showing a house during the months of December and January.
 The woodsy smell is familiar and comforting and adds a coziness to the home during the holidays.
 Be careful not to use too much of either of these smells as these scents can be overpowering if used in excess and some people might have a sensitivity.